Christchurch and south to Otago Travel Guide

 Book your individual trip, stress-free with local travel experts

-South of Christchurch, the coastline of the Banks Peninsula is indented with numerous bays and harbours.
-The peninsula’s largest settlement is the quaint “French village” of Akaroa.
+South of Christchurch, the coastline of the Banks Peninsula Dropdown content is indented with numerous bays and harbours.
+The peninsula’s largest settlement is the quaint “French village” of Akaroa Dropdown content.
 Unaffected by the quakes, it makes an ideal base for exploring this picturesque region.

 Flying into Christchurch you’ll be struck by the dramatic contrast between the flat plains of Canterbury and the rugged, fissured topography of Banks Peninsula, a volcanic thumb sticking out into the Canterbury Bight.
 When James Cook sailed by in 1769 he mistakenly charted it as an island and named it after his botanist, Joseph Banks.
 His error was only one of time, as this basalt lump initially formed an island, only joined to the land as silt sluiced down the rivers from the eastern flanks of the Southern Alps.